Model Inversion meets Cryptographic Fuzzy Extractors: Introduction

 Model inversion attacks allow the adversary to recover inputs, given the outputs of the ML model.
 The canonical example introduced by the original work of Fredrikson et al. showcases the threat to face recognition systems, where outputs of deep networks can be used to recover the input face images reasonably accurately~\cite{2015:model-inversion}.
-Over the last decade, ML models have evolved to serve tasks beyond classification which motivated the original work of Fredrikson et al. The outputs of modern ML models are embedding vectors which can be compared in $\ell_2$ distance to other vectors.
+Over the last decade, ML models have evolved to serve tasks beyond classification which motivated the original work of Fredrikson et al. The outputs of modern ML models are embedding vectors which can be compared in standard Euclidean ($\ell_2$) distance to other vectors.
 These vectors can be used to implement classification in a closed-set~\cite{2021:text-embedding-classification}, similarity testing in an open-set~\cite{2018:LPIPS,2015:facenet}, lookup in RAG databases~\cite{2024:rag-databases}, or generative tasks like text-to-image generation~\cite{2021:text-to-image}.
 Recent works have shown that embedding vectors generated from today's ML models, if stored unprotected (in the clear), are highly susceptible to inversion attacks~\cite{2023:stylegan-recontruction-attack,2023:id3pm-diffusion-inversion-attack,2024:bob}.

-Therefore, it is important to devise a {\em generic defense for model inversion attacks} that works for applications where vector comparison with the standard Euclidean ($\ell_2$) distance is used.
-In this paper, we will use the classical example of face recognition ML models, but our goal is to motivate a broader defense strategy.
+Therefore, it is important to devise a {\em generic defense for model inversion attacks} for applications using vector comparison with $\ell_2$ distance.
+In this paper, we will use the classic example of face recognition ML models, but our goal is to motivate a broader defense strategy.